ErinaTheDummy/SwordToShield/ItemCompendium.md

 value appears in parentheses after the property.

 ### Improvised Weapons
-At the keeper's discretion, a an improvised weapon may be used to inflict more damage than an unarmed attack.
+At the Gamemaster's discretion, a an improvised weapon may be used to inflict more damage than an unarmed attack.
 If it resembles a weapon, such as a club, it may be used as such with the same damage, proficiency, and ability modifier.
 If it doesn't resemble a weapon, it deals at most 1d4 damage, has a normal range of 20